Lars5Janssen/dotfiles/README.md

 - ranger config
 - alacritty config
 - starship config
-- nvim config with lazyvim
+- nvim config with packer.nvim
 - polybar config and launchscript

 # TODO
 - [ ] polybar launchscript needs chmod +x, this will not be auto replicated on a new system
-- [ ] nvim setup does not work on new system
+- [ ] Do fonts work on new Computer?
-- [ ] nvim errors